Skip to main content

 Tasks

-Cloud SOAR's Tasks section allows incident managers to assign and track tasks which must be completed during an investigation.
-Tasks may be added from Playbooks or Playbooks, as discussed in previous sections, or manually from the incident's Tasks section.
+The Tasks section allows incident managers to assign and track tasks which must be completed during an investigation.
+You can add tasks manually here, or add them from playbooks.

-The field titled Effort should be the number of hours estimated to complete the Task.
-As the Task is updated by the Assignee, this field should be changed to reflect the actual number of hours that were required to complete the Task.
-This number will be used to provide Task Assessment information, discussed in more detail in the Documentation section of this manual.
+• The field titled Actual Effort should be the number of hours estimated to complete the task.
+As the task is updated by the assignee, this field should be changed to reflect the actual number of hours that were required to complete the task.
+This number will be used to provide task assessment information.

-Once a task has been created and assigned, it will appear in the Home section of the Main Menu.
-To view the details of a task click on the task from the My Operations section of the screen, or to view a task by its incident, select one or multiple incidents from the task list on the left-side of the screen.
+3. Once a task has been created and assigned, it will appear in the SecOps screen.
+To view the details of a task, click on the task from the My Operations section of the screen.

-Selecting a task will open the incident where the task was created.
-This will allow you to review the details of the task and access any automated Playbooks and notes from the incident investigation.
-Once the incident data has been reviewed investigators can choose to approve, approve and close, or decline a task by clicking the thumbs up, thumbs down or check mark buttons next to the task's title.
+4. Selecting a task will open the incident where the task was created.
+This will allow you to review the details of the task and access any automated playbooks and notes from the incident investigation.
+Once the incident data has been reviewed, investigators can choose to approve, approve and close, or decline a task by clicking the thumbs up, thumbs down or check mark buttons next to the task's title.

 Notes

-Like the Tasks section, the Notes section contains all notes either automatically created during a playbook's execution or manually created during the incident's investigation.
-Both sections offer the ability to export and search for different results depending on the operational need.
+The Notes section contains all notes either automatically created during a playbook's execution or manually created during the incident's investigation.
+You can export notes and search for results depending on the operational need.

 Notes